 REPAYE when only one spouse has federal student debt

-This is a situation where people get critical of REPAYE.
-Unlike IBR, REPAYE almost always includes spousal income.
+This is a situation where REPAYE falls behind other repayment plans.
+Unlike IBR and PAYE, REPAYE almost always includes spousal income.

 On plans like Income-Based Repayment (IBR) and Pay As You Earn (PAYE), people can opt to file their taxes separately to avoid having to count spousal income.
 On REPAYE, even if you file your taxes separately, the combined income is still used to determine the payments.

 Option One: File your taxes separately and sign up for IBR.
-The benefit here is that the income of your spouse is not included in calculating your student loan payment.
+The benefit here is that your spouse’s income is not included in calculating your student loan payment.
 The downside is that your tax bill will be higher, and you will be paying 15% of your discretionary income instead of 10%.

 The challenge for borrowers is to figure out which route saves more money in the long run.
 This requires some careful tax planning and an honest assessment of your respective projected earnings.
-It is tricky, but it can be done.
+It is tricky, but most couples can do it.

-Once you know the plan you want, it is time to get into contact with your loan servicer…
+Once you know the plan you want, it is time to contact your loan servicer.

 Working with your loan servicer